alastair87/alastair87.github.io/content/about.md

 **Society & Policy** - Analysis of real-world policy, economics, and cultural trends through an analytical lens.

-**Culture & Story** - Analytical essays on media, from deep dives into individual works to structural analysis of the entertainment industry.
+**Film & TV** - Analytical essays on media, from deep dives into individual works to structural analysis of the entertainment industry.

 **Frameworks** - Original conceptual frameworks for understanding complex problems, along with practical applications and methodology discussions.